jamaltoutouh/eel-gans/README.md

-# eel-gans

-# Mustangs

-MUtation SpaTial gANs training method (MUSTANGs)
+# Creating GAN Ensembles by using Evolutionary Computing

 ## Summary

-Mustangs is an generative adversarial networks (GANs) training framework that combines E-GANs [1], which apply the principles of evolutionary computing to train GANs by generating diversity in terms of (gradient-based) mutations applied to the generator, and Lipizzaner [2], which uses a spatially distributed coevolutioary algorithms to optimize two populations of networks (generators and discriminators).
-Mustan mitigates problems such as instability and mode collapse during the training process.
+Using ensmbles to improve generative adversarial networks (GANs) performance in generating accurate and diverese samples has shown a great success.
+Finding the best way to define these ensembles is not an easy task.
+This code applies two evolutionary algorithms (EAs) and two greedies to create ensembles to maximize the diversity of the generated samples(i.e., improve TVD).

-This method has been presented in the paper **Spatial Evolutionary Generative Adversarial Networks**, which has been accepted/published in **GECCO'19**.
+These method have been presented in the paper **Re-purposing Heterogeneous Generative Ensembles with Evolutionary Computation**, which has been accepted/published in **GECCO'20**.
 The information about the paper can be seen below.

 ## How-To